antojoseph/safescroll/readme.md

 ####What is this?

-Let's you create sign/ verify and run a self test on arbitary messages
+Let's you ecdsa sign/ verify messages with their private/pub keys  and run a self test!

 ```go run . -op sign -priv private_key.pem -message hello```